 · These are usually commissioned by the management or HR department of an organisation or business (the Referrer).

-· The Mediator’s fees (and costs, where applicable) will be required to be paid by the Referrer before the day of the mediation.
-It is also understood that in some Governmental bodies this may not be possible and the contract can be adapted, to payment within 30 days, by agreement.
+· The Mediator’s fees (and costs, where applicable) will generally be required to be paid by the Referrer before the day of the mediation.
+It is, however, understood that in some Governmental bodies this may not be possible and the contract can be adapted, to payment within 30 days, by agreement.

 · On the day, the Mediator will meet the parties for the first time.
 They will then be extensively interviewed, individually, (between an hour and an hour and a half) to allow them to express the history, the issues, their concerns and what they would like to achieve.
 Everything discussed in these initial interviews remains securely confidential and therefore cannot be divulged to the other party(ies) or the Referrer.
 The parties are then asked to produce short opening statements for the Joint Meeting after which the Mediator reviews and assists each party to deliver their message with the optimum benefit of the process.

 · The Joint Meeting between the parties usually then takes place after lunch to allow an uninterrupted period.

 · The objective of the day is for the two parties to air their views, respectfully, and hopefully reach a written agreement, in their own words, drafted by the Mediator.
 A vital part of the f2f meeting with the other party often arises where one or more have been off work with stress, essentially avoiding contact with the other.
 If successful, the parties then sign the agreement along with the Mediator, as witness, and are each given a copy with a further copy retained to be forwarded to the Referrer, with the parties’ permission.
 In the case of online mediation, a draft agreement is emailed to the parties for their electronic signatures.

-· The initial stages are similar to Commercial Mediation in that the parties could be (but preferably not at the Joint Meeting) represented by Solicitors, etc, including, in the case of f2f, a venue, room(s) and refreshments (where applicable), but regardless the parties are responsible for splitting the Mediator’s fee/costs, in advance.
-The latter, if the Mediator, in the case of f2f, has to also find the venue, room(s) and refreshments (where applicable).
+· The initial stages are similar to Commercial Mediation in that the parties could be (but preferably not at the Joint Meeting) represented by Solicitors, etc, including, in the case of f2f, a venue, room(s) and refreshments (where requested), but regardless the parties are responsible for splitting/paying the Mediator’s fee/costs, in advance.
+The latter, if the Mediator, in the case of f2f, has to also to find the venue and room(s).
 The parties are also responsible for signing the appointment and confidentiality agreements.

 · Where applicable and subject to the agreement of all parties, one or more of the parties could be supported by a friend or relative, etc, not to take an active part in the discussions but to ensure that the party feels that they have their support/advice.

 · Brief details of each party’s case are forwarded to the Mediator before the day allowing time for the Mediator, if necessary, to telephone or in special f2f circumstances by arrangement, visit each party separately to briefly discuss their case and the day’s procedure.
 In more complicated cases the Mediator may suggest that the Workplace format is adopted with first contact between the Mediator and parties being during initial interviews on the day.

-· The secondary stage is therefore nearer to the Workplace Mediation model aiming to reach a similarly drafted agreement/contract, with copies for each party.
+· The final stage is therefore nearer to the Workplace Mediation model aiming to reach a similarly drafted agreement/contract, with copies for each party.

-· The Shorter (non-monetary/neighbour disputes) Mediation is a simpler, truncated and less formal version of the Community model with initial Mediator contact with the parties only by telephone followed by a joint meeting held online by Zoom.
+· The Shorter Mediation Model (non-monetary disputes) is a simpler, truncated and less formal version of the Community model with initial Mediator contact with the parties only by telephone followed by a joint meeting held online by Zoom.
 This is a particularly cost effective remedy for small non-monetary disputes that would previously have been uneconomic to pursue.
 It is strongly recommended that you make contact to obtain a fee quotation for this much improved service.
 Again, this may not be appropriate where a fear of meeting or speaking to the other party is part of the problem.
-The target for the meeting is a resolution/agreement in under two hours.
-It should be noted that both the Community and the Shorter Mediation model could be limited in their application and some issues will not be suitable for Mediation.
+The target for the meeting is a resolution/agreement in around an hour.
+It should be noted that both the Community/Relationship/Neighbour and the Shorter Mediation Model could be limited in their application and some issues will not be suitable for Mediation.
 A f2f application of the Shorter Mediation Model is not available.
-Further guidance about this can be obtained by contacting the number/e-mail address below.
+Further guidance about this can be obtained by contacting the e-mail address below.

 · Mediation is a voluntary procedure and agreement can only be achieved if all parties participate enthusiastically, but cannot be guaranteed.